alxgav/skullshaver/README.md

-# convert txt to excel
+# convert txt to json csv
 ## decription
 take data from ~350 individual text files, and combine them into a single spreadsheet showing each PO and related information on an individual line.